-See standing orders 5(h) and (i) for the different rules that apply in the election of the chair of the council at the annual meeting of the council.
+See standing orders 5(h) and (i) for the different rules that apply in the election of the Chair of the Council at the annual meeting of the Council.

-- S Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-Such a request shall be made before moving on to the next item of business on the agenda.
-(FC) - t The minutes of a meeting shall include an accurate record of the following: - i.
-The time and place of the meeting; - ii.
-The names of councillors who are present and the names of councillors who are absent, noting those that have given apologies;

-- iii.
-Interests that have been declared by councillors and non-councillors with voting rights; - iv.
-The grant of dispensations (if any) to councillors and non-councillors with voting rights; - v.
-Whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered;

-- vi.
-If there was a public participation session; and - vii.
-The resolutions made. - u A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter.
-(FC, C, SC) - No business may be transacted at a meeting unless at least one third of the whole number of members of the council are present and in no case shall the quorum of a meeting be less than 3.
-(FC)
+- s Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his/her/their vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda. - i.
+Voting on an item may be by signed ballot if Council resolves to do so prior to a motion being proposed.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his/her/their vote for or against that question.
+Such a request shall be made before moving on to the next item of business on the agenda. - t The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent, noting those that have given apologies; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - u A councillor or a non-councillor with voting rights who has a - disclosable pecuniary interest or another interest as set out in the - Council's code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.

-See standing order 4d (viii) for the quorum of a committee or sub-committee meeting.
+See standing order 4d(viii) for the quorum of a committee or sub-committee meeting.

-- w If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting.
-(FC, C, SC) - x Meetings shall not exceed a period of three hours.
+- w If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
+The business on the agenda for the meeting - shall be adjourned to another meeting. - x A meeting shall not exceed a period of three hours. - y Apologies for absence must be received by the Proper Officer, or other nominated Officer, prior to the start of the meeting for which apologies are being given.

-4 COMMITTEES AND SUB-COMMITTEES
+4. COMMITTEES AND SUB-COMMITTEES